-- Aphallia is a rare congenital abnormality with an incidence of 1 in 30 million births.
+Penile prosthesis implantation in a patient with congenital aphallia treated using the De Castro technique 10 years previously.
+Is it feasible?Aphallia is a rare congenital abnormality with an incidence of 1 in 30 million births.
 In this video, we demonstrate implantation of a penile prosthesis in a neophallus performed 10 years previously in a patient aged 21.

 Complete female epispadia: The case for perineal approachComplete female epispadia (CFE) is a rare congenital anomaly occurring in 1 of 500,000 live births.
 The goals of CFE management include achieving continence, while protecting the kidneys, and creating functional, cosmetic external genitalia.

 Total urogenital mobilization by CAH: A step-by-step illustration of the techniqueCongenital adrenal hyperplasia (CAH) resulting from deficient 21-hydroxylase activity is an autosomal recessive disorder with an incidence of 1:5000–25,000 in Caucasian populations.
 Despite various techniques to treat CAH, total urogenital mobilization (TUM) has gained popularity.
 This technique has low morbidity, and can be performed by the perineal route with the patient in the dorsal lithotomy position without the need to separate the urethra from the vagina.
 We aim to demonstrate in this video the TUM technique step by step.

-- The Mitrofanoff principle is a well established strategy in pediatric urology, with the appendix and Yang-Monti tube being the most used channels.
+An alternative channel for the Mitrofanoff principle based on transverse skin flaps: An extraperitoneal minimal invasive approach (the RPM technique)The Mitrofanoff principle is a well established strategy in pediatric urology, with the appendix and Yang-Monti tube being the most used channels.
 The search for an alternative tube with less morbidity is justified.
 Hence, we present a patient treated via an alternative approach in which the channel was constructed from two lower abdominal transverse skin flaps (the RPM technique).